open5gs/open5gs/README.md

 ## Support

 Problem with NextEPC can be filed as [issues](https://github.com/acetcom/nextepc/issues) in this repository.
-And also, we've created *Discard* workspace for _nextepc_.
+And also, we've created *Discord* workspace for _nextepc_.
 Use [this link](https://discord.gg/GreNkuc) to get started.

 ## License